jcubic/horavox/README.md

 # Common flags
 vox at 9:00 --repeat everyday --background    # run as a daemon vox at 9:00 --repeat everyday --volume 30     # quiet

+# Run a command after each announcement
+vox at 9:00 --repeat weekdays --exec 'notify-send "HoraVox" "$TEXT"'
 ```

 Times are comma-separated in `HH:MM` format.
 The `--date` flag accepts day names (`monday`–`sunday`) or exact dates (`YYYY-MM-DD`), comma-separated; day names always resolve to the next occurrence (never today).
 The `--repeat` flag accepts day keywords: `monday`–`sunday`, `everyday`, `weekdays`, `weekends`. `--date` and `--repeat` are mutually exclusive.
 Without either, the process runs for today and exits after the last scheduled time.